wdmd2022/atlas-web_dart/0x00-hello-dart/README.md

 ### 6. Positive anything is better than negative nothing
 file: 6-positive_or_negative.dart

-Write a dart program that, given an argument, determines if it is positive or negative
+Write a dart program that, given an argument, determines if it is positive or negative.
-- the variable number will store as a string you should convert to integer The output of the program should be the number, followed by:
+- the variable number will store as a string you should convert to integer

+The output of the program should be the number, followed by:
 - if the number is greater than 0: `is positive`
 - if the number is 0: `is zero`